Essential Questions for Designing Effective Solar Lighting Systems

 System Finish

-The finish of the system can change depending on the aesthetics of the project requirements.
-Does the system need a specific finish, or is raw aluminum and galvanized steel okay?
+The system's finish can change depending on the aesthetics of the project requirements.
+Does the system need a specific finish, or are raw aluminum and galvanized steel okay?
 If there is a specific finish, is it a standard finish provided by the solar lighting company?
 Or does it require a specific RAL?

 A raw / galvanized finish will be the least costly, followed by a standard finish and then a specific RAL.
 The more difficult the process, the more costly the finish will be.
 To keep costs down, most people typically opt for the standard silver look of raw aluminum and galvanized steel or upgrade to a standard finish.